Are you at risk for anemia?

 How does chronic kidney disease (CKD) cause anemia?

 Anybody can develop anemia, but it is very common in people with CKD.
-People with CKD may start to have anemia in the early stages of CKD, and anemia usually gets worse as CKD gets worse.
+People with CKD may start to have anemia in the early stages of CKD, but it is most common in stages 3-5.
+Anemia usually gets worse as CKD gets worse.
 If your kidneys are not working as well as they should, you are more likely to get anemia.

 Anemia in CKD is more common if you: